reddyts09/CloudA1/README.md

 - Django,AWS: Web Framework used
 - HTML,CSS,JavaScript,Python: Web Development Applications used
 - uwsgi, nginx: Servers used
-* Github: repository for code
+- Github: repository for code

 # Acknowledgements
-I thank Prof.Giridhar for provding me with the opportunity to work on this project that deals with hands on experience with Cloud, AWS and Django framework.
+I Thank Prof.Giridhar for provding me with the opportunity to work on this project that deals with hands on experience with Cloud, AWS and Django framework.